 MLK Scholarship Program Overview

-Rev. Dr. Martin Luther King, Jr., an African-American clergyman and civil rights leader, was born in 1928 in Atlanta, Georgia.
-He was an active Baptist minister and a moving orator, who gained national prominence by advocating passive resistance to segregation and leading a year-long boycott (1955-56) against the segregated bus lines in Montgomery, Alabama.
+The Rev. Dr. Martin Luther King, Jr., an African-American clergyman and civil rights leader, was born in Atlanta, Ga, in 1928.
+An active Baptist minister and a moving orator, Dr. King gained national prominence by advocating passive resistance to segregation and leading a year-long boycott (1955-56) against the segregated bus lines in Montgomery, Ala.

-He subsequently set up the Southern Christian Leadership Conference as a base for nonviolent marches, protests, and demonstrations for black rights, such as the 1963 March on Washington D.C. and the 1965 voter registration drive in Selma, Alabama.
-King was awarded the 1964 Nobel Peace Prize.
+Dr. King set up the Southern Christian Leadership Conference for nonviolent marches, protests, and demonstrations for black rights such as the 1963 March on Washington, D.C., and the 1965 voter registration drive in Selma, Ala.
+He was awarded the 1964 Nobel Peace Prize.
 In the late 1960s, he intensified his opposition to the war in Vietnam and to economic discrimination.
-In 1968, while planning a multiracial Poor People’s March for antipoverty legislation, he was shot and killed in Memphis, Tennessee.
+In 1968 Dr. King was shot and killed in Memphis, Tenn., while planning a multiracial Poor People’s March for antipoverty legislation.

 The Martin Luther King, Jr., Scholarship for Community Service is open to all students currently attending UT Southwestern Medical School, UT Southwestern Graduate School of Biomedical Sciences, or UT Southwestern School of Health Professions.

 Call 214-648-4343 or email email@example.com.